cossacklabs/0fc/README.md

 - during key sharing every service message is protected by keys, derived from random data of more than one party
 - outgoing messages are encrypted and sent only once (all room members share the same symmetric key)
 - secret access token is used once (deleted after key confirmation)

+0fc was started as testing playground for some sophisticated use-cases of [Themis](https://github.com/cossacklabs/themis)/[WebThemis](https://github.com/cossacklabs/webthemis), but became interesting enough to release it as a separate blob of code.

 IMPORTANT: To be considered really secure, 0fc should be validated by third parties and deployed properly.
 No cryptographic tool should be trusted without third-party audit.
 Before that happens (if it ever does), there's a protocol description at the end of this document, which allows you to take a look at the inner workings of 0fc and make your own judgement.